crazyyy/wp-framework/wordpress/wp-content/plugins/insert-php/readme.txt

 = Does plugin work with multisite? =

 The plugin doesn’t support multi-sites.
 We will definitely add multisite support in the future.
 You can speed up this process by leaving a request on our [support forum](http://forum.webcraftic.com).

 == Screenshots ==

 1. Snippets list
 2. Edit php snippet
-3. Edit text snippet
+3. Code revisions
-3. Setting up automatic placement of snippets
+4. Setting up automatic placement of snippets
-4. Setting conditional logic to display a snippet
+5. Setting conditional logic to display a snippet
-5. Creating a Snippet for Gutenberg Editor
+6. Creating a Snippet for Gutenberg Editor
-6. Adding a snippet shortcode to a text widget
+7. Adding a snippet shortcode to a text widget
+7. Custom shortcode name

 == Changelog ==
+= 2.4.1 =
+* Fix: Snippets not working after updating to version 2.4.0, if Woocommerce is activated

+= 2.4.0 =
+* Add: Insertion locations for Woocommerce (PRO)
+* Add: Snippet conditional execution logic for Woocommerce
+* Tweak: Improved performance
+* Up the minimum version of PHP -> 7.0

+= 2.3.10 =
+* Fixed: Hot fix

+= 2.3.9 =
+* Fixed: jQuery.fn.load() and other bugs after update to Wordpress 5.5

+= 2.3.8 =
+* Added: "Execute shortcodes in snippets" option in plugin settings.
+OFF by default!

+= 2.3.7 =
+* FIX: WPML compatibility

+= 2.3.6 =
+* Add WPML compatibility
+* Fix snippet switch

+= 2.3.5 =
+* Fixed "Warning: filter_var()".
+The attributes of the snippets work

+= 2.3.2 =
+* Fixed: compatibility with PHP 7.4.
+* Added: JS snippets support attributes
+* Added: Filter by type of the snippet.
+* Added: Priority of snippets execution.
+* Added: Sorting by priority.
+* Added: Sorting by name.
+* Added: New Advertisement snippet type.
+* Added: Conditional logic for current page taxonomies

 = 2.3.1 (26.11.2019) =
 * Fixed: Bug with images on the about page.